 The Department of Obstetrics and Gynecology welcomes medical students from accredited U.S. or Canadian medical schools who are strongly considering OB/GYN as a career.
 The rotations are four weeks long and include both inpatient and outpatient care.
 Students work closely with house staff to assure sufficient patient contact.
 Students attend all OB/GYN educational conferences.
 We can offer one student per four week rotation on Urogynecology, and one student per four week rotation on Gynecology.

 We accept students starting August 1, through January 31.
-We will accept applications April 15 through May 1, and alert those that are accepted by May 15.
-Our available rotations for the 2021-2022 year are:
+We will accept applications March 1 through May 1 and will alert all students by May 15th of their application status.
+Our available rotations for the 2022-2023 year are:

 Applicants must have completed Part 1 of the USMLE and must have completed a third year Obstetrics and Gynecology rotation.

 We will accept applications through the VSLO program.
 Please contact us directly if you have any barriers to applying through this program.
 We will also accept applications emailed to the program directly.
 View the Clerkship Application Here.